AskePit/downtown/README.md

 ## How many threads should I use?

-If you do not specify `-j` option it will use 4 threads by default.
+If you do not specify `-j` option it will use 4 threads by default which is okay for the most cases.
 Bear in mind that bigger amount of threads is not always better.
 Tests on my PC with `Processor	12th Gen Intel(R) Core(TM) i5-12600K, 3700 Mhz, 10 Core(s), 16 Logical Processor(s)` showed that sweet pot is located somewhere between 4-6 threads and using 16 on the other hand degrade speed back to almost a single-threaded scenario:

 ![](https://habrastorage.org/webt/lu/rz/4z/lurz4z4aqxmrr9tn9ds-swnpxbw.png)